HB-0035

 Illinois HB 0035 — Artificial Intelligence Systems Use in Health Insurance Act

-Requires health insurance issuers authorized to do business in Illinois to ensure that adverse consumer outcomes — including denials, reductions, or terminations of health insurance coverage or benefits — do not result solely from the use of AI systems or predictive models.
-All such AI-informed decisions must be meaningfully reviewed by a human with override authority; when the decision is an adverse determination under the Managed Care Reform and Patient Rights Act, the reviewer must be a clinical peer.
-Issuers must maintain an AI systems program covering governance, risk management, and internal audit.
-The Department of Insurance has oversight authority including the power to request documentation on AI governance, third-party AI diligence, and compliance.
-The Department may also adopt rules for disclosure standards regarding AI use, including pre-decision notice, post-decision notice, data correction processes, and appeal instructions.
+Regulates the use of AI systems and predictive models by health insurance issuers authorized to do business in Illinois.
+Prohibits adverse consumer outcomes — including denial, reduction, or termination of health insurance coverage or benefits — that result solely from the use of AI systems or predictive models.
+Requires meaningful human review by an individual with override authority before any such adverse outcome is issued; when the adverse outcome is an adverse determination under the Managed Care Reform and Patient Rights Act, the reviewer must be a clinical peer.
+Establishes the Department of Insurance as the enforcement authority with broad investigatory powers over AI governance, risk management, third-party AI diligence, and AI systems programs.
+Authorizes the Department to adopt rules for disclosure of AI use to consumers, including pre-decision notice and appeals processes.

 Summary

-Requires health insurance issuers authorized to do business in Illinois to ensure that adverse consumer outcomes — including denials, reductions, or terminations of health insurance coverage or benefits — do not result solely from the use of AI systems or predictive models.
-All such AI-informed decisions must be meaningfully reviewed by a human with override authority; when the decision is an adverse determination under the Managed Care Reform and Patient Rights Act, the reviewer must be a clinical peer.
-Issuers must maintain an AI systems program covering governance, risk management, and internal audit.
-The Department of Insurance has oversight authority including the power to request documentation on AI governance, third-party AI diligence, and compliance.
-The Department may also adopt rules for disclosure standards regarding AI use, including pre-decision notice, post-decision notice, data correction processes, and appeal instructions.
+Regulates the use of AI systems and predictive models by health insurance issuers authorized to do business in Illinois.
+Prohibits adverse consumer outcomes — including denial, reduction, or termination of health insurance coverage or benefits — that result solely from the use of AI systems or predictive models.
+Requires meaningful human review by an individual with override authority before any such adverse outcome is issued; when the adverse outcome is an adverse determination under the Managed Care Reform and Patient Rights Act, the reviewer must be a clinical peer.
+Establishes the Department of Insurance as the enforcement authority with broad investigatory powers over AI governance, risk management, third-party AI diligence, and AI systems programs.
+Authorizes the Department to adopt rules for disclosure of AI use to consumers, including pre-decision notice and appeals processes.

 Enforcement & Penalties